carlkiptoo/carlkiptoo/README.md

-# Ola, I'm Carl Kiptoo
+# Ola, I am Kiptoo

 I'm a **Backend Developer** passionate about designing and building robust, scalable, and efficient backend systems.